joecharm/EscapeRoomVR/docs/index.md

 ## How can you get out while staying in, during the middle of lockdown ?

-Escape Room VR is a fantastic escape room experience themed around lockdown, which you can play during lockdown, escaping in VR even nif you're still a bit stuck in real life !
+Escape Room VR is a fantastic escape room experience themed around lockdown, which you can play during lockdown, escaping in VR even if you're still a bit stuck in real life !

 <hr>